FreshRSS/FreshRSS/docs/en/admins/08_FeedUpdates.md

 ## Systemd as a trigger

-Some systems can't use a Cron job, but they can use systemd.
-It's easy to configure it to mimic Cron's features.
+Some systems cannot use a Cron job, but they can use systemd.
+It’s easy to configure it to mimic Cron’sfeatures.

 First you need to add a `freshrss.timer` file in `/etc/systemd/system/` with the following content: